LSM-based Storage Techniques: A Survey: LSM-tree Basics

 \subsubsection{Concurrency Control and Recovery}

-We now briefly discuss the concurrency control and recovery techniques used by today's LSM implementations.
-The immutability of LSM disk components greatly simplifies the concurrency control and recovery of LSM-trees.
+We now briefly discuss the concurrency control and recovery techniques used by today's LSM-tree implementations.
 For concurrency control, an LSM-tree needs to handle concurrent reads and writes and to take care of concurrent flush and merge operations.
 Ensuring correctness for concurrent reads and writes is a general requirement for access methods in a database system.
-Depending on the transactional isolation requirement, today's LSM implementations either use a locking scheme~\cite{asterixdb2014} or a multi-version scheme~\cite{cassandra,hbase,rocksdb}.
-A multi-version scheme works well with LSM since LSM itself can store multiple versions of a key, which are naturally garbage-collected during merges.
-Concurrent flush and merge operations, however, are unique to LSM.
+Depending on the transactional isolation requirement, today's LSM-tree implementations either use a locking scheme~\cite{asterixdb2014} or a multi-version scheme~\cite{cassandra,hbase,rocksdb}.
+A multi-version scheme works well with an LSM-tree since obsolete versions of a key can be naturally garbage-collected during merges.
+Concurrent flush and merge operations, however, are unique to LSM-trees.
 These operations modify the metadata of an LSM-tree, e.g., the list of active components.
 Thus, accesses to the component metadata must be properly synchronized.
-To prevent a component in use from being deleted, each LSM component can maintain a reference counter.
+To prevent a component in use from being deleted, each component can maintain a reference counter.
 Before accessing the components of an LSM-tree, a query can first obtain a snapshot of active components and increment their in-use counters.